 The xtcdr2proc utility takes information from the Resiliency Communication Agent (RCA) to build the /etc/hosts file on the boot node.
-The /etc/hosts file on the boot node maps IP addresses to node IDs on the system interconnection network (see Identifying Components on page 55).
+The /etc/hosts file on the boot node maps IP addresses to node IDs on the system interconnection network (see Identifying Components on page 58).
 The file can also contain aliases for the physical ID location of the system interconnection network components and class names.
-The following example shows part of the boot node /etc/hosts file.
-The file is updated or created at boot time and contains the default hostname mappings as well as service and HSS names.
+The /etc/hosts file is updated or created at boot time and contains the default hostname mappings as well as service and HSS names.
 The upper octets typically range from 10.128.0.0 to 10.131.255.255.
 Lower octets for nodes are derived from their NID.
 The NID is a sequential numbering of nodes from cabinet 0 up.
-NIDs start on 128-count boundaries per cabinet, so cabinet 0 has NIDs 0-95, cabinet 1 starts at 128, and so on.
-In this example, NID is node ID and component naming information is found in Identifying Components on page 55.